My Stinkor Story

 Blue Eagle also reflects an unflattering memory.
 I had a bunch of Battle Beasts as a kid, and of course I wanted Laser Beasts.
 I spotted some, including Blue Eagle, in a German toy store once, but my mother forbade me from getting them, and I consequently threw a tantrum.
 It was the last time I remember getting mad over being denied a toy, and I was so embarrassed by the incident that I avoided buying any Laser Beasts even when I could easily afford them.
 I lucked into Blue Eagle through a friend of a friend decades afterwards, when I was well past the statute of limitations on my childhood shame.

 Battle Beasts have seen only a few small revivals over the years, and sometimes those comebacks bear only limited resemblance to the 1980s line.
 That’s rare in a world where an entire quadrant of the toy industry specializes in serving up Ninja He-Man G.I.
 Joe Ghosbuster Transformer Turtles crossovers and “retro-play” reissues for middle-aged nostalgists, but then Battle Beasts were never a major name in the first place.
-And I like it that way, since rampant reissues and new versions of toys accurate to the originals would only tempt me to spend more money—and perhaps make me weary of such oversaturation.

-The closest thing to an all-out Battle Beast revival was Beast Saga, a 2012 toy-and-media effort from Takara Tomy.
+The closest thing to an all-out Battle Beast renaissance was Beast Saga, a 2012 toy-and-media effort from Takara Tomy.
 The figures resemble Battle Beasts (or rather, Beastformers) that hash out their differences by launching dice instead of revealing their elemental allegiances.
 The Beast Saga toys are surprisingly high in quality for their price point and target audience, but the whole thing crashed quick and hard, leaving behind canceled figures and a middling anime series.
 It was also exclusive to Japan, aside from a dubbed version of the show that apparently aired on some satellite channels.
 This didn’t stop me from collecting a load of Beast Saga stuff, but that’s a story for another long and confessional post.

 To return to that opening question, I’m not sure if Battle Beasts were my favorite childhood toy line when I was actually a child, considering all the competition.
 Yet they’ve risen through the ranks over the years, partly on account of their simplicity.
 They’re unobtrusive enough to store my entire collection in a shoebox, but crafted well enough that you can admire the design work in a two-inch figure of a cobra or beaver or sabertoothed tiger outfitted like a high-tech Roman gladiator.
 I think I’d like them even detached from any youthful ownership or memories of questionable fondness, just because they’re neat little toys.